SixiangHu/DataMan/README.md

 Currently, there is only one function provided:
 * `DataSummary`: Have a better format and more info compared with R core function `summary`.
+* `CramersV`: Calculate the Cramers' V statistics for given data set.
+Useful for independent test.

 ### Getting Started